 Corporate America, are you listening?

 From Corporate Confidential to Employee Confidential

 1. Shapiro states that a company’s number 1 motivating factor is protecting their company.
 If you create a problem, become an inconvenience or potential liability, you’re at the highest risk for losing your job.

 But what a company fails to understand is that dedicated employees don’t want to sue.
 And it’s almost never about the money.
 Employees want 3 things… to be heard, to have the mistreatment stop, and to get back to what they love doing… their job.
 During my workplace abuse experience, I reached out to eight separate leaders in the company and then a therapist before making the very difficult decision to meet with a lawyer.
 Dedicated employees are not a liability.
 Failure to protect them is.

 2. HR is not the confidential employee advocacy center they would like you to believe.

 But while HR is talking, so are employees.
 The mistreatment and the failure of leadership to address such issues are being seen and heard both inside and outside of the organization.
 When companies ignore complaints, conduct phony investigations, and continue to support toxic leaders, employees start to feel unsafe and a sense of injustice.
-This is a recipe for disaster for a company’s reputation and their ability to attract top talent.
+This is a recipe for disaster for a company’s reputation and their ability to keep and attract top talent.

 So where does this leave us all?